 If we bring the spotlight on what these businesses do differently to overcome the challenges, we could probably be able to decode the secret of staying afloat in the market for long.
 Starting off with the idea, we tried to catch up with the ways successful landscaping companies counter common challenges or say causes of growth stagnation, operation inefficiencies, and profit erosion.

 Here is what our curiosity led to—top 10 landscaping business challenges and ways successful landscaping businesses overcome them.

 Many entrepreneurs fall into the fallacy of thinking that they have their whole business plan exquisitely written in their minds.
 The problem with those plans is they lack commitment and are subject to inferior information based on assumptions.

 Even an HBR study reveals that entrepreneurs who write their formal business plans are 16% more likely to succeed than otherwise identical non-planning entrepreneurs.

-According to experts, the planning process requires a futuristic approach—with both short-term and long term goals.
-While the short-term goals are majorly driven by data insights, long-term goals require visionary thinking of “how the industry will evolve and the position to dictate terms in the future.”
+According to experts, the planning process requires a futuristic approach—with both short-term and long-term goals.
+While short-term goals are majorly driven by data insights, long-term goals require visionary thinking of “how the industry will evolve and the position to dictate terms in the future.”